 The book explains the concept of successful investing in a very simple manner.
-Practicing the advices of the authors would not only benefit the tenured investors but also the novices.
+Practicing the advice of the authors would not only benefit the tenured investors but also the novices.

 As per this book, investing money in any company isn’t a matter of luck and should not be played as a lottery game.

-There is an in-depth thought process behind that and through this book the authors help the readers know about picking companies which would prove to be worthy investing their money in.
+There is an in-depth thought process behind that and through this book, the authors help the readers know about picking companies which would prove to be worth investing their money in.

 One of the highlights of this book is the author’s list of principles, which are titled ‘Peter’s Principles’.

 These principles provide a great deal of information about the world of finance, which can benefit amateur investors and seasoned ones as well.